 Fresh cheeses are perfect for adding to salads, mixed into pasta dishes, and stirred into soups!

-Soft cheese is also known as bloomy rind cheese, soft white cheese, white rind cheese or white fuzzy rind cheese.
+Soft cheeses are also known as bloomy rind cheeses, white cheeses, white rind cheeses, or white fuzzy rind cheeses.

-Soft cheeses ripen from the outside in, so their inside is often runnier than the outside.
+White cheese ripens from the outside in, so its inside is often runnier than the outside.